mouton0815/tiles-in-time/README.md

 # Known Bugs
-If you see strange zooming effects during screenshot creation on modes 2 and 3, you likely opened the "Map settings" overlay previously.
+If you see strange zooming effects during screenshot creation on modes 2 and 3, you likely opened the VeloViewer "Map settings" overlay previously.
 That is apparently a VeloViewer or Leaflet quirk.
 To overcome the problem, manually switch from the _Activities_ tab to any other tab, and then back to the _Activities_ tab
 (in mode 1, the app does the back and forth tab switching for you).